 A positive tissue control must be run with every staining procedure performed.
-This tissue may contain both positive and negative staining cells or tissue components and serve as both the positive and negative control tissue.
-External Positive control materials should be fresh autopsy/biopsy/ surgical specimens fixed, processed and embedded as soon as possible in the same manner as the patient sample(s).
+This tissue may contain positive and negative staining cells or components and serve as positive and negative control tissue.
+External Positive control materials should be fresh autopsy/ biopsy/ surgical specimens fixed, processed, and embedded as soon as possible in the same manner as the patient sample(s).
 Positive tissue controls are indicative of correctly prepared tissues and proper staining methods.
 The tissues used for the external positive control materials should be selected from the patient specimens with well-characterized low levels of the positive target activity that gives weak positive staining.
-The low level of positivity for external positive controls is designed to ensure detection of subtle changes in the primary antibody sensitivity from instability or problems with the staining methodology.
-A tissue with weak positive staining is more suitable for optimal quality control and for detecting minor levels of reagent degradation.
+The low level of positivity for external positive controls is designed to detect subtle changes in the primary antibody sensitivity from instability or problems with the staining methodology.
+A tissue with weak positive staining is more suitable for optimal quality control and detecting minor reagent degradation levels.